sematext/docs/docs/tracing/custom-pointcuts.md

+title: Custom Pointcuts
+description: Instrument custom method calls with the build-in extension mechanism not handled by the Sematext infrastructure  and monitoing tracing agent

 The built-in extension mechanism can be used to instrument custom method calls that are not handled by the SPM tracing agent out of the box.
 An extension is set of pointcuts described in XML files placed in